 Below are some wireframes for the landing pages — they are reasonably conventional, to be honest.
 The key thing here was that the client needed full flexibility to spin landing pages up and insert or edit content as they wished, in any order.
 They did not want to be locked down to a fixed template that allowed for little customisation.

-After joining the Contentful team in Berlin for an awesome training session on content modelling, we felt fully prepared to give it a shot.
+After joining the Contentful team in Berlin for an awesome training session on content modeling, we felt fully prepared to give it a shot.
 This was our first iteration of our content model for non-product data:

 The first thing to note is the "blocks" reference field in the custom template type.
-The custom template type is effectively the model for a page.
+The custom template type is effectively the content model for a page.
 Having a "blocks" area allowed for content editors to drop any other component they wanted and re-order this list to completely change the layout of their page — ace.

 Secondly, you might notice that all our components also have a "container" content type.
 Hopefully the developer side of your brain will be ticking over right now and you can see that this extra level of abstraction allowed us to do some quite powerful things within Gatsby.
 We could effectively loop through the "blocks" field of a page and identify the components needed throughout, mapping Contentful components dynamically to React components.